 The Technique sequence is devoted to a systematic review of the basic principles of psychodynamic psychotherapy.
 The first year focuses on making a developmental diagnosis, developing a treatment plan and contract, understanding the various aspects of empathy and of the therapeutic alliance, recognizing and working with ego strengths and weaknesses, identifying and understanding how to manage defenses, learning the use and misuse of transference manifestations, becoming comfortable with countertransference experiences, and appreciating the therapeutic usefulness of transference-countertransference enactments.
 The second year includes more specific technical considerations, for example: working with trauma, deficit disorders, severe regressions, focused short-term therapy, indications for and implications of consultation for psychopharmacology, and the various forms of termination.

 The two-year Case Conference offers students an additional opportunity to apply what they learn in didactic seminars.
 There is a case conference during both the first and second years.
 An effort is made to give everyone an opportunity to present ongoing clinical material.
 The emphasis is on making psychodynamic formulations and developing a sense of the transference and countertransference elements.
 During the second year, the focus is on understanding the fostering the therapeutic process while following one or two cases in depth over the course year.

-A final project, a case write up in the adult PTP and a case presentation to a faculty panel in the CAP-PTP, at the end of the second academic year, enables the student to integrate the clinical and didactic learning experiences into a useful written document.
+A final project, a case write up and presentation at the end of the second academic year, enables the student to integrate the clinical and didactic learning experiences into a useful written document.

 Every student is assigned a consultant.
 Preferences are honored where possible.
 Generally speaking, the required 60 hours should be divided as evenly as possible between the two years.
 Students are urged to work with a different supervisor each year.